stridecolossus/jove-blog/blog/part-3-cube/memory-allocation.md

 Note that only one mapped region is permitted for a given memory instance.

-An NIO buffer can then be retrieved from the mapped region to read or write the memory:
+An NIO buffer can be retrieved from a mapped region to read or write a portion of the memory:

 ```java
 public ByteBuffer buffer(long offset, long size) {